Brummi/VRCamera/README.md

 # VRCamera
 Implementation of a VR camera for LibGDX.
-It is easy to use, works only with LibGDX libraries and cames with a head tracker.
+It is easy to use, works only with LibGDX libraries and comes with a head tracker.
+Especially suitable for Android and Google Cardboard.

 The VRCamera class enables you to create VR applications with the LibGDX framework.